 - At the end of a trip or event, involve kids in creating a family album.
 Include not only photos, but captions, anecdotes from family members, as well as drawings, ticket stubs and other mementos.

-- Sign the Highlights “Pledge to Read” and let your children pick how many books and magazines they plan to read this summer.
-Take advantage of your local library’s summer reading program.
+- Sign up for a summer reading program and let your children pick how many books and magazines they plan to read this summer.
 The best predictor of summer loss or summer gain is whether or not a child reads during the summer.
-Download the reading log to keep track of books, and celebrate with a certificate from Highlights.

 - Who doesn't love to get mail?
 Encourage your children is send vacation post cards to family and friends with notes on the back they write themselves.